Meet-cyber816/Youtube_manager_app/README.md

 git clone https://github.com/Meet-cyber816/Youtube_manager_app.git
 cd Youtube_manager_app
 ```
-Note: First try to run the script if it runs fine then you don't need to intsall requirements.txt.
+Note: First, try running the script.
+If it executes successfully, there is no need to install the requirements from requirements.txt.
+Otherwise, you will encounter an error indicating that the required dependencies are missing.

 ## Install Dependencies
 To install the required Python packages, use the following command for your operating system: